 Recovery may be a long and slow process.
 An initial period of convalescence with plenty of rest is recommended.
 This should be followed by a programme of graded activity and rest over 3 – 12 months giving the brain the opportunity to restore function.
 In more severe cases a period in a brain injury rehabilitation unit may be necessary.

 What are the after effects?

 There will be a wide variation in how Encephalitis affects the person in the long term.
-Tiredness, recurring headaches, difficulties with memory, concentration and balance, mood swings, aggression and clumsiness are often reported.
+Tiredness, recurring headaches, difficulties with memory, concentration and balance, mood swings, aggression, clumsiness and levels of social perception and understanding are often reported.
 Epilepsy, as well as being a feature of the acute illness, may develop weeks or months after the illness has subsided.
 Physical problems may include weakness down one side of the body, loss of sensations and of control of bodily functions and movement.
 Speech and language problems may also be common features.
-Speed of thought and reaction may be reduced.
+Speed of thought and reaction are often also reduced.

 Significant changes may occur in personality and in the ability to function day-to-day even if there is a complete physical recovery.
 Coming to terms with these problems can be very distressing and challenging for everyone concerned.

 Compared to other infectious diseases, Encephalitis has a high mortality rate.
 The illness can be very quickly fatal causing extreme trauma for all the family.
 It is difficult to understand why a virus infection in the modern world can have such devastating consequences.